When you meet, where you meet, and how you fall in love can have a surprising impact on the immigration benefits available to you.

 It is important to consider the following variables that may alter the green card process you and your fiancé pursue.

-Where You Are Engaged May Complicate or Simplify Your Green Card Process
+Where You get Engaged can Affect Your Green Card Process

 Keep in mind that while an abbreviated adjustment of status process is available to you, you will still need to prove to USCIS that your marriage is legitimate.

 To provide a counter example, assume that you and your alien fiancé had met previously, that you had discussed marriage but weren’t yet officially engaged.

 Your significant other comes to the U.S. to visit you, and on this particular trip, you become engaged and then quickly decide to marry.